jonahadkins/jonahadkins.github.io/_posts/2018-01-28-breath-of-the-world.md

 <hr>

-You can see all the changes I made in [this commit](https://github.com/jonahadkins/jonahadkins.github.io/commit/f056d25c3513573afa94760bad7718ffdf7b6e27) where I first uploaded the original `json` then updated/commited the edited `json`.
+You can see all the changes I made in [this commit](https://github.com/jonahadkins/jonahadkins.github.io/commit/f056d25c3513573afa94760bad7718ffdf7b6e27) where I first uploaded the original `json` then updated the edited `json`.

 <hr>
 Exmaple of adding label properties back into the style.
 ![gitedits]({{ site.url }}/static/projects/git_edits.png)

 <hr>

+Overall, I've had good success creating tiles with textures, customized zoom levels, local projections, and an array of complex symbology.

 Please feel free to [email me](mailto:jonahadkins@gmail.com) or hit me up on [twitter](https://twitter.com/jonahadkins) if you want some more details, copies of my ArcGIS Pro docs, or have any general questions.